 To cite just a few of the connections: Kenneth Clark was executor to Lewis Thompson’s will.
 His brother, William Clark, had extensive business dealings with Lewis Thompson Senior and his son, Lewis W M Thompson, who also married William Clark’s daughter, Margaret and was the executor of his will.
 And David Clark, Miles’ future employer, and William Clark were not only siblings, but frequent investment partners, signing off on many deeds together.

 And so, it was not actually so strange that Miles Bembry was hired as an overseer by two families that clearly knew each other well.
-I think I can now say with a great deal of certainty that I have the right Miles on the 1800 census and that he was working as Lewis Thompson’s overseer just across the river in Roanoke County.
+I think I can now say with a great deal of certainty that I have the right Miles on the 1800 census and that he was working as Lewis Thompson’s overseer just across the Roanoke river in Bertie County.

 This discovery also pushes back Miles’ association with the McKenzie/Clark family back more than a decade, to at least 1800.
 Clearly, a direction for further research.